By looking at an unhappy relationship as a system, a couple can change their system with one simple task. Here's the task no-one told you about…

 Ending Counselling

-We haven’t simply taught them instructions: “when this happens, do that!”.
 We’ve helped them learn about their relationship system so that they have the ability to manage future relationship problems as effectively as existing ones.

 Gay Male Couple